kjirou/python-mahokanta/README.md

 mahokanta
 =========

-A simple HTTP request viewer
+A Web-Server to view HTTP-Request as raw text.